PRIMATE FIELD RESEARCH ASSISTANT

 Terms of Position

-Support: A monthly stipend of US$150.
-Accommodation (this will vary from site to site; it is possible you may have to pay a little extra in some areas).
-All in-country project-related travel.
-Food, personal travel, international flights, visas, vaccinations and medical aid, and insurance are not covered.
+Support: A monthly stipend of US$100, accommodation and all in-country project-related travel provided by LWT.
+Food, personal travel, international flights, visas, vaccinations and medical aid and insurance are not covered.

-Term: mid-August through October 2018.
-This position is a short-term 2-month but there is a possibility of the job extending, depending on funding.
+Term: April – September 2019.
+There is a possibility of the job extending, depending on funding.